 If a paywall is your only strategy, then you are doomed. - Mathew Ingram

-The truth is that a paywall in the music industry can really work if their users appeal to a very simple and often ignored facet of their business: people.
+The truth is that a paywall in the music industry can work if their users appeal to a straightforward and often ignored facet of their business: people.

 I see everybody arguing about what the value of music should be instead of what I think the bigger conversation is — which is that music has value, it’s subjective and we’re moving to a new era where the audience is taking more responsibility for supporting artists at whatever level.
 My theory is that things aren’t going to pick up until people … instead of saying people should want to pay for music, I think people should want to help their artists.
 I really think it’s a different way of thinking. – former Dresden Dolls singer Amanda Palmer.